- What Is It?

 - Frequent cleansing of hands with soap and water or alcohol-based sanitizers and avoiding crowds can help prevent infection with coronavirus, influenza, and many other upper respiratory infections.
 Experts also recommend that people cough or sneeze into their elbow or cover their mouth and nose with a tissue that they can throw away.

 - Coronaviruses also infect animals.
 Some strains can also infect humans or evolve the ability to spread to humans.

-- There are 7 known coronaviruses that infect people, including the newly discovered 2019 novel coronavirus (COVID-19 or 2019-nCoV, also known as Wuhan coronavirus), Middle East respiratory syndrome coronavirus (MERS-CoV), and severe acute respiratory syndrome coronavirus (SARS-CoV).
+- There are seven known coronaviruses that infect people, including the recently discovered 2019 novel coronavirus (SARS-CoV-2 or 2019-nCoV), Middle East respiratory syndrome coronavirus (MERS-CoV), and severe acute respiratory syndrome coronavirus (SARS-CoV).

-- MERS-CoV, SARS-CoV, and Wuhan coronavirus (2019-nCoV) made the news in recent years because they evolved and have the ability to spread from animals to humans and because they caused deaths.
+- MERS-CoV, SARS-CoV, and SARS-CoV-2 (2019-nCoV) made the news in recent years because they evolved and have the ability to spread from animals to humans and because they caused deaths.